 Will Chlorinated Water Hurt Birds?

 Chlorinated water will hurt birds if consumed.
-Chlorinated water does not do harm to birds externally but it contains hypochlorous acid to inhibit bacterial growth which can cause chlorine poisoning in birds when they swallow it in large amounts.
+Chlorinated water does not harm birds externally, but it contains hypochlorous acid to inhibit bacterial growth, which can cause chlorine poisoning in birds when they swallow it in large amounts.

 Will Pool Water Kill Birds?

-Now that we all know the harm that the different chemicals and materials in pools can do to birds, the burning question comes up: “Will pool water kill birds?”
-Here’s my answer:
+Now that we all know the harm the different chemicals and materials in pools can do to birds, the burning question arises: “Will pool water kill birds?”

 Pool water will not kill birds unless they consume it in large amounts.
 The chlorinated water in swimming pools is harmful to birds and can cause chloride poisoning.
 Furthermore, pool water contains cyanuric acid and ammonia from various sources, which are toxic to birds.